 Nobody would be shocked to hear that native speakers know their language really well.
 They speak it natively after all.
 Everything that you could imagine to put in a reference grammar, they already have all of that knowledge in their heads.

-So when a bible professor decides to write up an argument online for why μονογενής should be understood as meaning “only begotten” rather than “unique” and he appeals to native speaker knowledge of the language, surely we should all stop and listen to it, right?
+So when a bible professor decides to write up an argument online for why μονογενής should be understood having a specific meaning and he appeals to native speaker knowledge of the language, surely we should all stop and listen to it, right?

 Well, no. That’s probably not a good idea–or, at least, there are a number of caveats we need to think about first.